Słomkowski's technical musings

 Four-phase unipolar stepper motor from floppy drive 5.25.

-Touch sensor idea was abandoned after some research.
-During the tests, it happened to vibrate too much and cause false measurements — the spring, taken from ball pen, was too elastic.
-Anyway, the touch sensor is still supported by the firmware.
+The touch sensor idea was abandoned after some testing.
+The sensor was made of a piece of copper wire soldered to a spring taken from a ballpoint pen.
+When the robot touches something, the wire shorts the contacts to the ground.
+During the tests, it vibrated too much and caused false measurements — the spring was too elastic.
+However, the touch sensor is still supported by the firmware.

 Robot's touch sensor build schematic.